Marmalade-NG/marmalade-ng/doc/source/api_std-policies.rst

 ~~~~~~~~~~~~~
  *policies* ``[module{token-policy-ng-v1}]`` *→*  ``string``

-Convert a list of policies to a concatenated string
+Convert a list of policies to a concatenated string.

 .. code:: lisp